 Each input is measured at a maximum rate which is dependent on the capabilities of the measuring device and may also vary between inputs on that device.
-For example the VIM has some inputs that update at 500 Hz and others that update as fast as 5000 Hz.
 See Update Rate Summary.

 Anti-Alias Filter

 If a channel is logged at a rate slower than its specified update rate then an optional anti-alias filter can be applied.